deephdc/deep-docs/source/user/howto/develop-model.rst

 	$ pip install cookiecutter

-Run the DEEP UC cookiecutter template
+Run the DEEP DS cookiecutter template
 ::

 	$ cookiecutter https://github.com/indigo-dc/cookiecutter-data-science

-Answer all questions from DEEP UC cookiecutter template with attentions to ``repo_name`` i.e. the name of your github repositories, etc.
+Answer all questions from DEEP DS cookiecutter template with attentions to ``repo_name`` i.e. the name of your github repositories, etc.
 This creates two project directories:
 ::